jgdelrio/tutorials/README.md

-# basic
+# Tutorials

-General configuration and examples
+Collection of notebooks of different areas of Machine Learning.

+* Intro: Set up and useful commands